Celia (As You Like It): Character

 Celia is silent and reserved.
-She is more conventional than Rosalind and hence more worldly and prudent.
+She is more conventional than Rosalind, and hence more worldly and prudent.
 Her silence is in contrast to Rosalind's talkative nature.
 However, Celia, by her prudence, exercises command over herself as well as over others.
-When the two cousins are alone, Celia is full of life and humour, but in the presence of others she is content to play the part of a spectator.
-She first listens and judges what to speak, exactly opposite to Rosalind.
-Some consider that Celia's individual character has been overlooked by literary critics in favour of the more central character of Rosalind.
+When the two cousins are alone, Celia is full of life and humor, but in the presence of others she is content to play the part of a spectator.
+She first listens and judges what to speak, then talks exactly opposite to Rosalind.
+Some consider that Celia's individual character has been overlooked by literary critics in favor of the more central character of Rosalind.

-Marriage with Oliver
+Marriage to Oliver

 Celia's love for Oliver is sudden, intense and uncontrollable, despite the knowledge of Oliver's past wicked deeds.
 In this connection, it should be remembered that love in Shakespeare is an irrational passion.

 Celia's marriage with Oliver has been criticised by many critics.
 Stopford Brooke opines that this marriage is against probability because it looks strange that Oliver should change in a moment from the scoundrel.
 But her marriage with Oliver does not bring disgrace to her character.
 Oliver was a bad character but has changed into a good one by a sudden stroke.
 So Celia's marriage with Oliver is not a blot on her character.